LeoBoticsHub/camera_utils/README.md

 # camera_utils

-This package aim to collect and simplify some computer vision operations, especially the camera hardware use.
+This package cointains some computer vision operations, especially the camera hardware use.

 <!-- TABLE OF CONTENTS -->
 <!-- <details> -->